sjufan84/esg_risk_parity/README.md

 # Machine Learning and Heirarchical Risk Parity ESG Portfolio Construction

 Constructing a portfolio of crypto and stock assets utlizing ESG scores as well as machine learning models to predict buy / sell signals after establishing asset weights using hierarchical risk parity models.

+## Disclaimer

+This project should not be in any way considered financial or investing advice.
+It is for demonstration purposes only!
+Please consult a certified financial planner or do your own research before making any investment decisions.

 ## Technologies